whackashoe/tor-hidden-service-setup/finishing.md

 Go to your host machine, and open the tor browser bundle and navigate to the address listed in /home/{username}/hidden-service/hostname

 If tor is working correctly, you will have your hidden service webpage come up.

+From now on, you should run the `host_script.sh` program on the.. host machine to initialize your network and start your VM.